neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 Looks nice, it compares the output with the label and calculates the euclidean distance.
 It also calculates a mean for two reasons.
-First, we want to have scalar values for the summary of the lossfunction.
+First, we want to have scalar values for the summary of the loss function.
 Second, remember that the placeholders for `x` and `y` are very flexible and could evaluate multiple instances of the data set in one run.